ZekeRedgrave/Picarto-Leecher/README.md

 # Picarto-Leecher
 A python script would allow you to download all your favorite artist's video streaming in picarto.
-Similar like twitch-leecher but running on console application.
+Similar like twitch-leecher but running on console application for Windows OS.

 # How to use?
 - There is two menu list in the application(merge and url)